Skip to content

 Repository Management Commands⚓︎

-Add a submodule previously configured in the repository to Wokfile.
+Add a submodule previously configured in the repository to the Wokfile.

 Prerequisites: - Submodule must already be added with git submodule add - Wokfile must exist